 At best, this is an educated and reasonably accurate guess of what’s happening inside the Speedfactory.
 So if you’re from footwear manufacturing and have additional information, please feel to contribute in the comments section below.)

-This short video is pretty impressive.
-There’s a mysterious air about it, and you get a quick glimpse of what’s inside the Speedfactory. adidas released another video recently, but for this article we’ll focus on the original Speedfactory video.
+The Speedfactory PR video has a mysterious air about it, and you get a quick glimpse of what’s inside the Speedfactory.

 It’s a brief clip, but there is enough material to piece together the process inside the Speedfactory.
 It also allows us to identify the some of machinery involved in the making of the Futurecraft UltraBoost.